 A high price is one of the main reasons why a house stays on the market for longer than it should.

-Let’s look at the common mistakes that sellers make when trying to sell their property:
+Let’s look at the common mistakes to avoid when selling your own home:

 The way you perceive your house is different from how others look at it.
 After living in a place for a while, you’re going to have an emotional attachment to it, but you’d be wrong to expect the same from others.